VersusCenter

 Business Class vs Economy

-Business class and economy represent distinct airline service tiers with significant differences in seating, amenities, and price.
-Business class offers lie-flat beds, premium meals, and priority services, while economy provides basic seating and standard refreshments at a fraction of the cost.
+Business class and economy represent distinct airline cabin tiers with different levels of comfort, service, and cost.
+Business class offers spacious seating, premium meals, and priority services, while economy provides basic amenities at a lower price point.

 Business Class